Revolutionary Reform: The Oregon Way

 Want to get involved?
 Join us to help make the Equal Vote another significant Oregon first.

 What?
 You're not in Oregon?
 No fear!
-Oregon's a good state to prove out awesome new stuff (see above).
-And this stuff is worth proving out, in order that it's easier for non-trailblazers to adopt it too.
+Our template amendments above should be easy to adapt to charters all over the place.
 Join us and we'll all get the Equal Vote to us all, ASAP!